 In a submission to the NWCI CEDAW Shadow Report in September 2016 the IPRT said that "There is a clear need to address the issues of transgender prisoners in Ireland.
 Although data for Ireland is lacking, international research indicates that transgender people are overrepresented in the prison population,".
 The IPRT listed "specific vulnerable groups" of women in the Irish penal system:

-Transgender women (biological men) were listed in second place, above pregnant women, mothers and "sex workers".
+Transgender women (men) were listed in second place, above pregnant women, mothers and "sex workers".